priegue/linux-projeto1-iac/docs/README-en.md

 ## ⭐ About this repository

-This project is part of my DevOps portfolio.
+This project is part of my DevOps and Linux learning portfolio, developed during my ongoing studies and hands-on practice with automation and Infrastructure as Code.
-It demonstrates automation of Linux administrative tasks using Infrastructure as Code (IaC), with version control, documentation, and rollback scripts.

 ### ✔ Skills applied:
 - Shell Script automation